oddjobz/crossbar_ball_demo/README.md

 ```
 make run1
 ```
+If you're not using the Makefile, make sure you set environment variables CBURL and CBREALM to point to your Crossbar instance.
+If you use the default settings, expect strange results if someone else happens to be running at the same time, as you'll be pairing your windows with theirs :)

+I would recommend you visit https://demo1.crossbar.io, sign up to your own (free) account, then run a local CrossbarFX node and pair it with your account.

 The current makefile is designed to cater for a matrix of 3x2 terminal windows, although you are free to make up your own layout.
 Fundamentally you can use the following command line flags;
 ```